kurnyaannn/ourecipe-project/README.md

 ## Disclaimer
 This project is still Under Development, still many standard features needs to be added.
 So if you find any kinds of bug just be patient.

-And i DID NOT OWN any of the assets used inside this project.
-Thanks to the Author.
 ## License
 As you can see Ourecipe is under MIT License